Batman: Skills and training

 Batman has no inherent superhuman powers; he relies on "his own scientific knowledge, detective skills, and athletic prowess".
 Batman's inexhaustible wealth gives him access to advanced technologies, and as a proficient scientist, he is able to use and modify these technologies to his advantage.
 In the stories, Batman is regarded as one of the world's greatest detectives, if not the world's greatest crime solver.
 Batman has been repeatedly described as having a genius-level intellect, being one of the greatest martial artists in the DC Universe, and having peak human physical and mental conditioning.
 As a polymath, his knowledge and expertise in countless disciplines is nearly unparalleled by any other character in the DC Universe.
 He has shown prowess in assorted fields such as mathematics, biology, physics, chemistry, and several levels of engineering.
 He has traveled the world acquiring the skills needed to aid him in his endeavors as Batman.
 In the Superman: Doomed story arc, Superman considers Batman to be one of the most brilliant minds on the planet.

-Batman has trained extensively in various different fighting styles, making him one of the best hand-to-hand fighters in the DC Universe.
-He has fully utilized his photographic memory to master a total of 127 different forms of martial arts including, but not limited to, Aikido, boxing, Brazilian jiu-jitsu, Capoeira, Eskrima, fencing, Gatka, Hapkido, Jeet Kune Do, Judo, Kalaripayattu, Karate, Kenjutsu, Kenpo, kickboxing, Kobudo, Krav Maga, Kyudo, Muay Thai, Ninjutsu, Pankration, Sambo, Savate, Silat, Taekwondo, wrestling, numerous different styles of Wushu (Kung Fu) (such as Baguazhang, Chin Na, Hung Ga, Shaolinquan, Tai Chi, Wing Chun), and Yaw-Yan.
-In terms of his physical condition, Batman is in peak, Olympic-athlete-level condition, easily-able to run-across rooftops in a Parkour-esque fashion.
-Superman describes Batman as "the most dangerous man on Earth", able to defeat an entire team of superpowered extra-terrestrials by himself in order to rescue his imprisoned teammates in Grant Morrison's first storyline in JLA.
+Batman has trained extensively in various fighting styles, making him one of the best hand-to-hand fighters in the DC Universe.
+He possesses a photographic memory, and has fully utilized his photographic memory to master a total of 127 forms of martial arts.
+In terms of his physical condition, Batman is described as peak human and far beyond an Olympic-athlete-level condition, able to perform feats such as easily running across rooftops in a Parkour-esque fashion, pressing thousands of pounds regularly, and even bench pressing six hundred pounds of soil and coffin in a poisoned and starved state.
+Superman describes Batman as "the most dangerous man on Earth", able to defeat an entire team of superpowered extraterrestrials by himself in order to rescue his imprisoned teammates in Grant Morrison's first storyline in JLA.